VIDEO GAME FAVS

 who woulda thought that a Horror Deckbuilder Roguelike would work so well but hey! it does!

-this game gets up to some Shenanigans (can't say more without spoiling the fun), but i had a lot of fun with the actual card gameplay! i also got my ass stomped more times than i can count but that's like, part of the experience babey!! sometimes the RNG goes right for your jugular and other times you stumble into the most busted Power To Kill God deck of your lifetime
+this game gets up to some shenanigans (can't say more without spoiling the fun), but i had a lot of fun with the actual card gameplay! i also got my butt stomped more times than i can count but that's like, part of the experience babey!! sometimes the RNG goes right for your jugular and other times you stumble into the most busted Power To Kill God deck

 Katamari Damacy REROLL

-it took me TOO LONG to play Katamari!! ๐Ÿ˜ฉ love to be just a little guy rolling up a big ball of Stuff and definitely Not a menace to humanity
+it took me TOO LONG to play Katamari!! 😩 love to be just a little guy rolling up a big ball of Stuff and definitely not being a menace to humanity

-there's such a simple joy in scampering around and finding bigger and bigger stuff to add to your ever-growing katamari. and by simple joy i mean the pure rush of unhinged power going to my head as i amass an Unstoppable All-Consuming Giant Abomination To Surpass Metal Gear
+there's such a simple joy in scampering around and rolling up bigger and bigger stuff into your ever-growing katamari. and by simple joy i mean the pure rush of unhinged power going to my head as i amass an Unstoppable All-Consuming Giant Abomination To Surpass Metal Gear

 Kirby Air Ride